LubyLub/Crashed-Titan-Mod/README.md

 ### Steam Workshop

-1. Subscribe to the mod on the Steam Workshop (link to be added).
+1. Subscribe to the mod on the Steam Workshop (https://steamcommunity.com/sharedfiles/filedetails/?id=3317642050).
 2. Enable the mod in the Stellaris launcher.

 ### Manual Installation